Ways to get involved

 Contact us to become a sponsor.
 A limited number of $250.00 sponsorships available.
 Sponsor benefits: resource table guaranteed with a sponsor designation signage, name on event T-shirt, listing on social media and website, listing on Thank You signage at the event, recognition from stage at the event.

-Our 2023 Resource Providers
+our 2025 Resource Providers

 Denton County Drug Treatment Court